Irish Stock Exchange deal boots earnings at Euronext

 Revenue rose 17.2 per cent to €150.9 million in the period, with revenue from listings jumping 37.6 per cent in the quarter from a year earlier.
 Euronext Dublin, which the group acquired in March 2018 for €158.8 million, contributed revenues of €8.1 million during the period.

-The company saw three new listings in October from Shurgard Self Storage, Neoen on its main market and Medincell on Euronext Growth that raised €1.23 billion.
+The company saw three new listings in October from Shurgard Self Storage and Neoen on its main market and Medincell on Euronext Growth that raised €1.23 billion.

 Revenue from cash trading rose 9.2 per cent to €48.5 million in the quarter, helped by better volumes and in an environment of persistent low volatility.